 I actually thought that I could pick and choose and have a baby at a time that would fit in with our schedule.
 Needless to say, I was very wrong.
 I soon realised that we have absolutely no control when we fall pregnant.
 Particularly as it took me a year and a half longer than I thought it would.

 Being an older mum to start with, I was just that much older when trying for our second baby.
-This probably made it even less likely to have a baby on my designated date, but it took me a while to cotton on.
+This probably made it even less likely to have a baby on my designated date, but it took me a while to cotton on to this fact.

 Not long after we’d decided to get on with it – and the timing was right for a non-Christmas baby – I fell pregnant.
 As expected.
 All seemed to be going well.
 However, at eight weeks, the baby wasn’t progressing in size and eventually had no heartbeat.
 I was completely shocked.
 Miscarriage wasn’t part of my plan.
 At the time, I knew that one in four women experience miscarriage, but I assumed that I was one of the three who wouldn’t.